Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

     - Returns 404 if the tag does not exist
     - Returns 500 if the database could not be reached

-## Archive a Feature Toggle {#archive-a-feature-toggle}
+## Archive a Feature Flag {#archive-a-feature-toggle}

 :::caution Removal notice
 This endpoint was removed in v5.
-Please use the [project-based endpoint to archive toggles](/reference/api/legacy/unleash/admin/features-v2.md#archive-toggle) instead.
+Please use the [project-based endpoint to archive flags](/reference/api/legacy/unleash/admin/features-v2.md#archive-toggle) instead.
 :::

 `DELETE: http://unleash.host.com/api/admin/features/:toggleName`

-Used to archive a feature toggle.
-A feature toggle can never be totally be deleted, but can be archived.
-This is a design decision to make sure that a old feature toggle does not suddenly reappear because someone else is re-using the same name.
+Used to archive a feature flag.
+A feature flag can never be totally be deleted, but can be archived.
+This is a design decision to make sure that a old feature flag does not suddenly reappear because someone else is re-using the same name.

-## Enable a Feature Toggle {#enable-a-feature-toggle}
+## Enable a Feature Flag {#enable-a-feature-toggle}

 :::caution Removal notice
 This endpoint was removed in v5.
-Please use the [project-based endpoint to enable feature toggles](/reference/api/legacy/unleash/admin/features-v2.md#enable-env) instead.
+Please use the [project-based endpoint to enable feature flags](/reference/api/legacy/unleash/admin/features-v2.md#enable-env) instead.
 :::

 `POST: http://unleash.host.com/api/admin/features/:featureName/toggle/on`

-Used to enable a feature toggle.
-The :featureName must match an existing Feature Toggle.
-Returns 200-response if the feature toggle was enabled successfully.
+Used to enable a feature flag.
+The :featureName must match an existing Feature Flag.
+Returns 200-response if the feature flag was enabled successfully.

 **Body**